Happy Durga Puja 2022 | When is Durga Puja in 2022 | Durga Puja 2022 Calendar, Picture, Image, Wishes and Status | What is Durga Puja Festival

 This Happy Durga Puja Festival is the celebration of the victory of Devi Durga over the evil power of the buffalo demon Mahishasura.

-Every year Happy Durga Puja, celebrated throughout the country, mainly in East India, during September- October.
+Every year Happy Durga Puja is celebrated throughout the country, mainly in East India, during September- October.
 Once you are here during this festival time, don’t miss being at Kolkata to participate in the grand celebration.

 You will be amazed to see how beautifully artists decorate the Durga Puja Pandals and the idols of Devi Durga.
 Usually, Government and private clubs and other organizations contribute to the city’s decoration and lighting.